 FAQs: Did Ma make me Pitheys on Pithe Parbon when I was little?
 Well yes, for a good few years in a row.
 How many times have I celebrated Sankranti in my adult life?
 Not one time that I remember.
 And how long have I known these wonder facts about this festival?
 Been about 2 days now, since that late night call I made and pressed Ma to tell me more why and how!
 Now why on earth did I not know?
 That’s because I am a pure-bred 3rd generation “Probashi Baangali”.
 Probashi is a word that’s used to represent a Baangali who wasn’t born and raised in Poschim Bongo (West Bengal), and therefore does not qualify to claim the title of a “pakka bheto-Baangali”, your rice-love index irrespective.

 As a kid (and because I grew up in the Northern plains of India), I found more fun running up to our terrace and flying one kite after the other on the foggy cold afternoon of Makar Sankranti and gobbling down my “Khichadi” for lunch, than to care about the “Pitheys” that Ma may have also made for the occasion.
 Although Ma and Baba are also Probashi Bengalis, they have had rather fonder “Pithe” memories from their childhood.
 Both my grandma’s made several types of Pitheys on this day… Choshi Payesh, bhaaja pithe, sheddo pithe with date palm jaggery dip, gokul pithe, pithe puli, doodh puli, Chandra puli and patishapta pithe to name a few.
 Quite a milky-coconuty-jaggery-sweet-feast it made!
 Out of all types of pithe that I could list here, patishapta remains the top favorite and is the most glamorous and popular Bengali pithe there is.
 This dessert is prepared exclusively on Poush Sankranti alongside other pitheys.
 It is also made on other special days in a Bengali household.
-Patishapta pithe is different than others in being a thin crepe filled with a sweet filling of coconut and jaggery.
+Patishapta pithe is different than others in being a thin pancake or crepe filled with a sweet filling of coconut and jaggery.
 My grandma always said, “I love patishapta.
 But there are 3 things I wish were different.
 First, these pitheys have a very good size – it’s quite an amount for a single serving.
 I wish they came a size smaller, so they could be relished without being overly filling!
 Second, since addition of rice flour in the mixture yields thicker crepes, not everyone likes to use it in their recipes.
 But I wish patishaptas were always made with a little of the customary rice flour in it.
 Pitheys are no pitheys without rice flour in them!
 Third, shouldn’t it be about that ecstatic khejurer gur?
 Well of course we don’t always get our hands on a good quality jaggery and end up using sugar instead.
 But sugar?
 Use jaggery when possible.
 Sugarcane jaggary is no substitute to our good old date palm jaggery, but use it if you can’t find anything better.
 Use it in place of sugar.
 Sugars can never parallel the dense taste, rich color, and aroma of a jaggery.”
 I am no one to argue with that.
 Grandma was such a pithe-pro after all!

 But nonetheless, those traditions are eventually getting lost somewhere down the line.
 My 7 year old probably doesn’t know what “pithe” even means you see.
 As it gets busier, I can no longer keep counts of all my festivals and haven’t been able to follow each one of them.
 And yet, I am a firm believer in holding on to our roots.
 With all the blending of cultures, it’s all ought to be influenced and tad thinned.
 However, we should still preserve what we can and hand them down to our children, no?
 Don’t you agree?